caumente/brain_tumor_segmentation/README.md

 image segmentation, such as U-Net or V-Net .
 Our model has significantly lower training  and computational requirements while achieving better performance.

-- We showed that there are some discrepancies between LGG and HGG data that highlight a possible change in the way g glioma segmentation can be approached.
-Building specific models for HGG, the most important clinical cases brings better segmentation results without  any model modification.
+- The study shows statistical differences between LGG and HGG, and suggests a potential shift in glioma segmentation strategies to optimize outcomes, especially for HGG tumors, the most aggressive.

 - We proved that the brain tumor segmentation problem can be effectively approached in a 2-step way by first classifying the type of glioma between HGG and LGG.